Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure

 When we speak about movement between states we speak of rotation.
 Usually rotation is defined to happen around some axis, but it can also be defined to happen in some plane.
 It has been shown \cite{HavelDoran} that rotation generated by one of 15 $4\times 4$ two-qubit Pauli matrices can be associated with rotation in one of 15 planes formed by a pair of axes from the set $\{z_1; x_1; y_1; z_2; x_2; y_2 \}$.
-For the purpose of simplicity we will only speak about planes formed by axes of the same Bloch Sphere, i.e. local rotations.
-For an extended discussion of arbitrary rotations in arbitrary plane we refer the reader to \cite{SFMA2024}.
+Let us concentrate on planes formed by axes of the same Bloch Sphere, i.e. local rotations.